Bombay Natural History Society: History

-According to E. H. Aitken (the first honorary secretary, September 1883-March 1886), Dr G. A. Maconachie was the fons et origo (Latin for "source and origin") of the society.
-The other founders were Dr D. MacDonald, Col. C. Swinhoe, Mr J. C. Anderson, Mr J. Johnston, Dr Atmaram Pandurang and Dr Sakharam Arjun.
+According to E. H. Aitken (the first honorary secretary, September 1883-March 1886), Dr D. MacDonald was the fons et origo (Latin for "source and origin") of the society.
+The other founders were Dr G. A. Maconachie, Col. C. Swinhoe, Mr J. C. Anderson, Mr J. Johnston, Dr Atmaram Pandurang and Dr Sakharam Arjun.
 Mr H. M. Phipson (second honorary secretary, 1886–1906) was a part of the founding group.
 He lent a part of his wine shop at 18 Forbes Street to the BNHS as an office.

 In 1911, R. C. Wroughton, a BNHS member and forest officer, organised a survey of mammals making use of the members spread through the Indian subcontinent to provide specimens.
 This was perhaps the first collaborative natural history study in the world.
 It resulted in a collection of 50,000 specimens in 12 years.
 Several new species were discovered, 47 publications were published, and the understanding of biogeographic boundaries was improved.

 In the early years, the Journal of the BNHS reviewed contemporary literature from other parts of the world.
 The description of ant-bird interactions in German by Erwin Stresemann was reviewed in a 1935 issue leading to the introduction of the term anting into English.

 Today the BNHS is headquartered in the specially constructed 'Hornbill House' in southern Mumbai.
 It sponsors studies in Indian wildlife and conservation, and publishes a four-monthly journal, Journal of the Bombay Natural History Society, as well as a quarterly magazine, Hornbill.

 BNHS is the partner of BirdLife International in India.
 It has been designated as a 'Scientific and Industrial Research Organisation' by the Department of Science and Technology.
 Its headquarter is in Mumbai and has one regional centre at Wetland Research and Training Centre, near Chilika Lake, Odisha.

 BNHS logo

 The BNHS logo is the great hornbill, inspired by a great hornbill named William, who lived on the premises of the Society from 1894 until 1920, during the honorary secretaryships of H. M. Phipson until 1906 and W. S. Millard from 1906 to 1920.
-The logo was created in 1933, the silver-jubilee year of the Society's founding.
+The logo was created in 1933, the golden jubilee year of the Society's founding.